rishav-karanjit/Network-Programming/README.md

 #### PART B
 <ol>
   <li>Simulate a three nodes point – to – point network with duplex links between them.
 Set the queue size and vary the bandwidth and find the number of packets dropped.</li>
   <li>Simulate a four node point-to-point network with the link connectedasfollows:n0 – n2, n1– n2 and n2 – n3.
-Apply TCP agent between n0-n3 and UDP between n1 and n3.
+Apply TCP agent between n0-n3 and UDP between n1-n3.
 Apply relevant applications over TCP and UDP agents changing the parameter and determine the number of packets sent by TCP / UDP.</li>
   <li>Simulate the different types of Internet traffic such as FTP and TELNET over a network and analyze the throughput.</li>
   <li>Simulate an Ethernet LAN using n nodes (6-10), change error rate and data rate and compare the throughput.</li>
   <li>Simulate an Ethernet LAN using n nodes and set multiple traffic nodes and determine the collision across different nodes.</li>